trigg/Discover/usage.md

 After installing with [Flathub](install_flathub), [Python PIP](install_pip) or from [another source](https://github.com/trigg/Discover) you should have a launcher icon in 'Utilities' for `Discover Overlay`.

-While development is focused on X11 and wlroots-based environments, Plasma + Wayland is currently functional with Discover Overlay.
-(GNOME users need X11.)
+While development is focused on X11 and wlroots-based environments, user testing has shown Plasma + Wayland as currently functional with a non-Flatpak install of Discover Overlay.
+(GNOME users will need X11.)

 ## Configuration